 In her role, Jackie oversees the day-to-day operations of the Come Grow With Us!
 Urban Agriculture Initiative including the Elizabeth MicroFarm, Elizabeth’s two community plot gardens, the community Partner Gardens, eight AgLabs, the Farm & Garden Adventures education programs, the Union County Board of Chosen Freeholders Union County Means Green and Kids Dig In!
 Community and School Gardening grant programs (under the direction of Freeholder Chairman Sergio Granados.) and the More P.E.A.S. initiative.
 Jackie has an extensive background in communications, design, resource development, non-profit management, urban agriculture and sustainability.

 John joined the Groundwork Elizabeth Team as part of the More P.E.A.S. initiative funded in part by the NJDEP.
 In his role as Agricultural Operations Manager, John manages all aspects of the Come Grow With Us!
 Urban Agriculture Initiave.
-He also takes part in the design/build projects for Groundwork Elizabeth from garden designs and garden builds to structures including Agricultural Learning Labratorys throughout the city.
+He also takes part in all the design/build projects for Groundwork Elizabeth from garden designs and garden builds to structures including Agricultural Learning Labratorys throughout the city.
 As part of Groundwork Elizabeth, John built the first hydroponic greenhouse in the city of Elizabeth at the Portuguese Instructive Social Club.
 John is a hydroponic specialist and educator, installing hydroponic systems and writing curriculum for these projects in schools throughout NJ.
 John has an extensive background in farming, hydroponic farm designs and Urban Agriculture.
 Outside of his work with Groundwork Elizabeth John is a partner in a hydroponic farm in Denville, NJ as well as an author.

-Adrienne has recently joined the Groundwork Team as the Community Garden Coordinator in 2016 and assumed the role of Manager of Agricultural Experiences in 2017.
-Coming from a for-profit background Adrienne now oversees all relations with Groundwork Elizabeth’s 80 partner gardens, manages the Grow Together! senior gardening program, and provides critical support to the Union County Means Green and Kids Dig In! community and school gardening grant programs presented by the Union County Board of Chosen Freeholders (under the direction of Freeholder Chairman Sergio Granados.)
-In 2017 Adrienne is leading the development of two 50-bed plot gardens in Elizabeth (located at Mravlag Manor and Elmora Public Library.
+Adrienne joined the Groundwork Team as the Community Garden Coordinator in 2016 and assumed the role of Manager of Agricultural Experiences in 2017.
+Coming from a for-profit background Adrienne now oversees all activities with Groundwork Elizabeth’s 80 partner gardens, manages the Grow Together! senior gardening program, and provides critical support to the Union County Means Green and Kids Dig In! community and school gardening grant programs presented by the Union County Board of Chosen Freeholders (under the direction of Freeholder Chairman Sergio Granados.)
+In 2017 Adrienne is lead the development of two 50-bed plot gardens in Elizabeth (located at Mravlag Manor and Elmora Public Library.)